 Why are there Chipmunks Living in my Home?

 Seeds that fall from bird feeders may also be a great source of food for chipmunks.
-Once they notice there is plenty of food around, they will start to build their burrows right there in your garden, yard, and under decking and staircases.
+Once they notice there is plenty of food around, they will start to build their burrows in your garden, yard, and under decking and staircases.

-What Damage can Chipmunks Make?
+What Damage can Chipmunks Do?

 Chipmunk infestation is a common problem in regions that have a high population.
 Chipmunks should not be encouraged to live in your home.
-Despite them being small creatures, they are capable of wreaking havoc on your property.
+Despite them being small creatures, they are capable of wreaking havoc on a property.

 How can I Keep Chipmunks Away From my Home?